 - BBII is moving ahead with the work remaining to complete the electrification of Segment 4 so that EMU testing can begin.
 A revised test plan has been prepared for Segment 4 excluding the southernmost portion of Segment 4 and PS-7; these elements are temporarily disconnected from the remainder of Segment 4 to accommodate work on the Guadalupe River Bridge Replacement project.
-The short-circuit retest of TPSS 2 took place on May 19 and 20, 2023, and was not successfully completed; another re-test has not been scheduled.
-Because short-circuit protection was demonstrated, the current plan is to proceed with live wire testing of an EMU on the SCDT beginning on June 5, 2023.
-The main tracks in Segment 4 will not be electrified until a fully successful short-circuit test is accomplished. - BBII used a portable load bank connected to TPSS-2 to simulate the load produced by an EMU trainset and allow further testing to proceed.
-The load bank test was conducted during the first two (2) weeks of May 2023. - BBII's leadership has decided to bring in additional resources in the form of an experienced subcontractor to assist with the regulation of the installed OCS; the sub-contractor is expected to start work in mid to late June 2023. - BBII continues to participate in the project-wide Systems Integration, Safety and Security Certification Committee, Testing and Commissioning, and Rail Activation meetings.
+The short-circuit retest of TPSS 2 took place on May 19 and 20, 2023, and was not fully successful.
+Because short-circuit protection was demonstrated, live wire testing of an EMU on the SCDT was initiated on June 5, 2023, followed by testing on the Segment 4 main tracks.
+A short-circuit re-test will be conducted after Segments 3 and 4 are completed and electrified. - The final cutover of signals in Segment 1 is scheduled for mid-August 2023. - BBII's leadership has brought in an experienced sub-contractor to assist with the regulation of the installed OCS; the sub-contractor is at work and productivity has improved. - BBII continues to participate in the project-wide Systems Integration, Safety and Security Certification Committee, Testing and Commissioning, and Rail Activation meetings.